Chart of Assignments

 (file name: LASTNAME_06.docx)

-This deliverable is your manuscript with a total of at least 2000 words, which is 750 more than required for the last deliverable.
+This deliverable is your manuscript with a total of at least 2000 words,

 Within your manuscript, you must explicitly answer these interrogatories: (1) What is the problem your paper addresses?
 (2) Why won’t the problem resolve on its own without a legal solution?
 (3) What have others suggested to fix the problem, and/or why don’t others perceive the problem as a problem?
 (4) What is your proposed solution to the problem?
 (5) Why will your solution work?
 (6) What are at least two examples of how it would work?